View the Full St Michael’s Manor Wedding Gallery

 Truth be told I would have loved to have been the best man/brother and left the photographs to someone else.
 Having family isn’t about thinking about yourself all the time though.
 A big part about it about making sacrifices for each other so you can each help the others to a better place.
 I sacrificed part of my day for I knew Octavia and Tom would be forever grateful and it would mean the world to them.

-Planning a wedding at St Michael’s Manor Hotel?
+Planning your special day at St Michael’s Manor?